roelvdwater/hass-addons/bambu_webcamd/README.md

 Make sure to set the hostname of your Bambu Lab printer and its access code in the configuration before starting the add-on.

 When following the steps above, you're all set and you can start the add-on.
-You'll then be able to navigate to `http://YOURHOMEASSISTANT:8000`, which will give you several options to watch the camera's feed.
+You can then navigate to the web interface by selecting the **OPEN WEB-UI** button.
+From there, you'll have several options to watch the camera's feed.

+The underlying webcamd server supports watching a livestream.
+However, the add-on only supports getting snapshots at the moment.
+Support for watching the livestream will potentially be added in the future.